the-turing-way/the-turing-way/tips_and_tricks_survey.md

-# Turing Way - case studies for reproducible research
+# Turing Way - sharing lessons learned in doing reproducible research

 Reproducible research is work that can be independently verified.
 In practice, it means sharing the data and code that were used to generate published results - yet this is often easier said than done.